-At an election held on November 2, 2004, the District's electors authorized the issuance of indebtedness in an amount of \$50,000 for operations and maintenance, \$19,000,000 for parking facilities, and \$3,000,000 for park and recreation.
-The election also allows the District to retain all revenues without regard to the limitations contained in Article X, Section 20 of the Colorado constitution.
-On November 1, 2005, the District's electors authorized the issuance of additional indebtedness in an amount of \$2,000,000 for water and \$500,000 for storm drainage.
-On November 7, 2006, the District's electors authorized additional indebtedness of \$19,000,000 for streets, \$3,000,000 for park and recreation, \$250,000 for operations and maintenance, and \$22,000,000 for refunding of debt.
+At an election held on May 4, 2004, the voters approved general obligation indebtedness of \$2,100,000 for street improvements, \$2,000,000 for parking facilities, and \$5,000,000 for refinancing of District debt.
+The voters also approved an annual increase in taxes of \$9,154, at a mill levy rate not to exceed one mill, for general operations and maintenance.
+The election also allows the District to retain all revenues without regard to the limitations contained in Article X, Section 20 of the Colorado Constitution.
+On November 1, 2005, the District authorized additional indebtedness of \$225,000 for water and \$50,000 for storm drainage.